minimizing-relaxation-errors/LinTool/README.md

 - matplotlib.pyplot
 - (and more)

-## Other Python shenanigans
+### Relative paths
 Python paths are relative to from which directory you run the script.
-So you must run scripts from base directory, otherwise there may be issues.
+Scripts must be run from base directory, otherwise there may be issues with dependencies between files and folder or file paths.

 ## How to run
 ### Option 1: Run a single file and linearization method